 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 1 1⁄4 to 2 1⁄2 inches was estimated at the existing grade elevation.
+Potential vertical movement on the order of 2 to 3 1⁄2 inches was estimated at the existing grade elevation.

 The PVR values are based on the current site grades.
 If cut and fill operations in excess of 6 inches are performed, the PVR values could change significantly.
-Higher PVR values than the above-mentioned values will occur in areas where water is allowed to pond for extended periods.
+Higher PVR values than the above mentioned values will occur in areas where water is allowed to pond for extended periods.

-If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches and the utilities leak (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements will be realized and (b) the subgrade strength may be significantly lowered.
+If proper drainage is not maintained (allowing subgrade moisture content to change significantly) and / or if the pavement is underlain by utility trenches, resulting (a) potential vertical movements will be much greater than 2 to 3 times the anticipated vertical movements and (b) the subgrade strength may get lower.